-The last Teaching Tips article explained the most recent ways of thinking about training people.
 The latest research shows that more people stay actively involved if the training follows a participants’ needs led model.
 This approach to training creates a larger pool of people who remain actively involved and from whom high-end performers and experts can emerge over an extended.

 The ringers we teach will comprise of very many different types of people.
 Their ages will cover a wide year span, their backgrounds and life experiences will be different, the stage they have reached with their ringing will be wide ranging and their aspirations will vary.

 Some of us will be teaching locally at towers where the standard of ringing is not very advanced whilst some of us will be teaching, or to use a more accurately descriptive word, coaching, at the top end bringing ringers on to ring complicated methods, to higher numbers of bells and to ring extended lengths, quarter peals and peals.